 Last week, we asked you whether you ever regularly purchased from Google Play Music.
 Only 10% of you purchase all of their music through the Play Store, and 58% have made any purchases at all.

 A few days ago, David argued that Google's now-approved purchase of Motorola will change the Android game.
 Hell, that much should really be pretty obvious - they now have access to virtually every piece of the smartphone puzzle in their hands.
 At first thought, that seems like a good idea for reasons that are probably obvious to most people reading an Android blog: a more pure Android experience.
-But as David pointed out, the tie-up has unnerved Android's biggest manufacturers and may push them to explore other directions.
 Read More

 Cloud storage has been gaining popularity in the last few years, and is strongly making its way from the tech niche to the mainstream.
 Companies big and small have been making their files and documents available on the cloud for some time, and now they're increasingly moving their entire operating platform off local devices in favor or the web.
-Independent users are making the push too; particularly for Android owners, services like Picasa, Google Docs, and Google Music all take a large chunk of data off the device, and instead put it in the cloud.
 Read More